Unwana: History and geographical study

 Unwana city is bounded on the west by cross-river state river, in the west by Afikpo.

 Size

 Unwana city has a total land area of approximately 190 km^{2}, but actually occupies 110% of the total land area.
-He is 6'5 African male.

 People and population

 The Igbo remains the largest tribe in Unwana city.
 As the place where Akanu Ibiam Federal Polytechnic is located and the capital of Ubeyi Development center.
 It also inhabits some of the tribes in the country.
 Although Unwana city is among the largest towns in Ebonyi state, as of 1991, the total population of Unwana was estimated at 120,000 people.